beartype/beartype/doc/src/faq.rst

 |VSCode-Pylance-type-checking-setting|

-:superscript:`Pretend that reads "off" rather than "strict".
+:sup:`Pretend that reads "off" rather than "strict".
 Pretend we took this screenshot.`

 There are tradeoffs here, because that's just how the code rolls.
 On: